DavKnei/emma-tracker/README.md

  ## Overview

- The **EMMA-Tracker** is a Python package designed to identify and track Mesoscale Convective Systems (MCSs) in gridded precipitation data (e.g., IMERG, CPMs, RCMs).
+ The **EMMA-Tracker** is a Python software designed to identify and track Mesoscale Convective Systems (MCSs) in gridded precipitation data (e.g., IMERG, CPMs, RCMs).

  Unlike standard threshold-based trackers, EMMA employs a **physics-based post-processing filter** to distinguish self-sustaining, propagating MCSs from synoptic-scale frontal precipitation and stationary orographic convection.
 This makes it particularly suitable for process-based evaluation of regional climate models.

  **Key Features:**
  * **Physics-Aware Filtering:** Removes frontal systems and stationary convection using Lifted Index (LI), Track Straightness, and Area Volatility.
- * **CORDEX-Ready:** Output files are fully CF-compliant and support Rotated Pole grids (native EURO-CORDEX support).
+ * **Rotated Pole-Ready:** Output files are fully CF-compliant and support Rotated Pole grids (native EURO-CORDEX support).
  * **Robust Tracking:** Handles complex merging and splitting events explicitly.
  * **Reproducible:** Every output file embeds the full run configuration in its metadata.